awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

 Default: `cloudwatch/metric/put`

 `OutputTopic`
 \(Optional\) The topic to which the component publishes status responses\.
-If you specify `true` for `PubSubToIoTCore`, you can use MQTT wildcards \(\+ and \#\) in this topic\.
 Default: `cloudwatch/metric/put/status`

 `PubSubToIoTCore`
 \(Optional\) String value that defines whether to publish and subscribe to AWS IoT Core MQTT topics\.
 Supported values are `true` and `false`\.
 Default: `false`

 `UseInstaller`
 \(Optional\) Boolean value that defines whether to use the installer script in this component to install this component's SDK dependencies\.
 Set this value to `false` if you want to use a custom script to install dependencies, or if you want to include runtime dependencies in a pre\-built Linux image\.
-To use this component, you will need to install the following libraries, including any dependencies, and make them available to the default Greengrass system user\.
+To use this component, you must install the following libraries, including any dependencies, and make them available to the default Greengrass system user\.
 + [AWS IoT Device SDK v2 for Python](https://github.com/aws/aws-iot-device-sdk-python-v2)
 + [AWS SDK for Python \(Boto3\)](http://boto.readthedocs.org/en/latest/ref/)
 Default: `true`

 `PublishRegion`
 \(Optional\) The AWS Region to which to publish CloudWatch metrics\.
 This value overrides the default Region for the core device\.
 This parameter is required only for cross\-Region metrics\.

 `accessControl`